MrHash/TaskMachineKit-Console/README.md

 # TaskMachineKit - Console
 ### TaskMachine orchestration support kit for Symfony Console applications.

+See https://github.com/MrHash/TaskMachine for details about TaskMachine and how it works.

 ## Integration
 You can integrate TaskMachine into you Symfony Console application easily as follows: